-Account receivables are often the largest asset of the company, and in case your customers are unable to pay what they owe, it can pose a serious threat to your business, and therefore, it is indispensable to go with a trade credit insurance.
-The policy keeps your business afloat by offering the following benefits: =
+Account receivables are often the largest asset of the company.
+And in case your customers are unable to pay what they owe, it can pose a serious threat to your business.
+Therefore, it is indispensable to go with trade credit insurance.
+So, how does Trade Credit Insurance keep your Business afloat?

-- Improve Sales: Those businesses which have trade credit insurance can increase their sales by providing more favourable credit terms to their customers.
+Those businesses which have trade credit insurance can increase their sales by providing more favourable credit terms to their customers.
 It diminishes the need of having a costly line of credit.

-- Access to new markets: Trade credit insurance companies help in curtailing the export risks by offering businesses with the market knowledge which can help them in taking favourable business decisions in the international market.
-With a trade credit insurance in place, you are armed with a viable financial and economic information source which helps you develop business with successful partners, proving that the policy plays a crucial role of a strong marketing tool as well.
+Trade credit insurance companies help in curtailing the export risks by offering businesses with the market knowledge which can help them in taking favourable business decisions in the international market.
+With a trade credit insurance in place, you are armed with a viable financial and economic information source that helps you develop business with successful partners, proving that the policy plays a crucial role as a strong marketing tool as well.

-Usually, banks will give more favourable lending terms to those businesses which insurer their accounts receivable with trade credit insurance.
+Usually, banks will give more favourable lending terms to those businesses that insurance their accounts receivable with trade credit insurance.
 A trade credit insurance can be used to give security to a lender for trade or export finance.
 In certain cases, your bank may actually ask for credit insurance before sanctioning your loan.

 A trade credit insurance helps in mitigating risks for businesses whose existence depends on a selected number of customers.

-If we talk about the claim process, then unlike other insurance policies, trade credit insurance policy comes with a waiting period of usually five months.
-It means the policyholder gets an option to grant extensions to the debtors for payment up to the maximum credit period as mentioned in the policy document.
+Further, trade credit insurance can also include a component of political risk insurance.
+Assuring to give coverage against the risk of non-payment by foreign buyers due to political unrest, currency issues, etc. If we talk about the claim process, then unlike other insurance policies, trade credit insurance policy comes with a waiting period of usually five months.
+It means the policyholder gets an option to grant extensions to the debtors for payment.
+That is up to the maximum credit period as mentioned in the policy document.
 The policyholder can provide this extension without paying any extra charge and obtaining prior approval.